 Prior domain experience and backward elimination using the adjusted R squared was considered for creating the training data set.
-Using this process, 5 input parameters that significantly affect the polarization charges on the NP surface were identified: NP permittivity $\epsilon{\rm NP}$, solvent permittivity $\epsilon{\rm S}$, NP charge Q, counterion valency v, and NP mesh size M. While the temperature of the physical system and the size of the NP and ions affect the polarization charges and associated ionic distributions, in this initial study, these were considered fixed; NP diameter was taken to be ≈ 7.5 times the ion diameter (≈ 0.35 nanometers), and temperature was fixed at 298 K. Despite the aforementioned potential for transfer learning associated with the ML procedure, additional parameters such as salt concentration and co-ion attributes should be included in the training set to predict the optimal parameters associated with the simulation of electrolyte systems; future work will explore the training with these additional input parameters.
-Virtual parameter mass μ and virtual system temperature T_v were selected as the output parameters.
-Few discrete values for each of the input/output parameters were experimented with and swept over to create and run 13600 simulations for training the ML model I. The range for different ionic system parameters were selected based on physically meaningful and experimentally-relevant values: $\epsilon{\rm NP} \in (2,160); \epsilon_s \in (2,160); Q \in (-20,-100); v \in 1,2,3.$ For the mesh size and the virtual system parameters, the range were chosen based on previous trial and error procedure: $M \in (132,1692), \mu$ was swept from 1 to 40 using random discrete values to cover the range, and T_v was swept from 0.001 to 0.005.
-All the simulations were performed for ≈ 1 nanoseconds.
+Using this process, 5 input parameters that significantly affect the polarization charges on the NP surface were identified: NP permittivity $\epsilon{NP}$ , solvent permittivity $\epsilon{S}$ , NP charge Q (in units of electronic charge |e|), counterion valency v, and NP mesh size M. While the temperature of the physical system and the size of the NP and ions affect the polarization charges and associated ionic distributions, in this initial study, these were considered fixed; NP diameter was taken to be $\approx 7.5$ times the ion diameter (0.357) nanometers), and temperature was fixed at 298 K. Despite the aforementioned potential for transfer learning associated with the ML procedure, additional parameters such as salt concentration and co-ion attributes should be included in the training set to predict the optimal parameters associated with the simulation of electrolyte systems with higher accuracy; future work will explore the training with these additional input parameters.
+Virtual parameter mass $\mu$ and virtual system temperature $T_v$ were selected as the output parameters.
+Few discrete values for each of the input/output parameters were experimented with and swept over to create and run 13,600 simulations for training the ML model I. The range for different ionic system parameters was selected based on physically meaningful and experimentally-relevant values: $\epsilon{\rm NP} \in (2, 160)$ ; $\epsilon_s \in (2, 160)$ ; $Q \in (-20, -100)$ ; $v \in 1, 2, 3$ .
+For the mesh size and the virtual system parameters, the range was chosen based on previous trial and error procedure: $M \in (132, 1692)$ , $\mu$ was swept from 1 to 40 using random discrete values to cover the range, and $T_v$ was swept from 0.001 to 0.005.
+All simulations were performed for $\approx 1$ nanoseconds.